Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_QDMA_Accel_Sys_Design/Readme.md

 This design will cover the following functionalities:

   * Segmented Configuration
-    - The Boot PDI includes baremetal application running on A72 processor present in the PMC portion of the Versal Premium device.
-    - Load PLD image over PCIe to SBI using QDMA driver.
+    - Loading of PLD image over PCIe to SBI using QDMA driver.
   * QDMA-MM H2C/C2H data path:
     Using MM, the example design demonstrates the transfer of data from a host machine to an accelerator logic within a Programmable Logic (PL) device, processing that data, and then retrieving the processed data back into the host memory.
 This is done with the following steps:
-    - Transfer the data from the host memory to a DDR attached to the Versal Premium device.
-QDMA Driver running on PCIe host is used to perform the H2C DMA transfer.
+    - Begin by transferring the data from the host memory to a DDR attached to the Versal Premium device, utilizing the QDMA Driver running on PCIe host to perform the H2C DMA transfer.
-    - Upon completion of H2C DMA transfer, generate IPI Interrupt.
-This IPI interrupt is targeted to PS APU in Versal Premium Device.
+    - Upon completion of H2C DMA transfer, generate an IPI Interrupt targeted to the A72 APU within the Versal Premium Device.
-    - A Baremetal Application running on the APU responds to IPI interrupt and programs AXI-DMA IP in the PL.
+    - A Baremetal Application running on the APU responds to the IPI interrupt and programs AXI-DMA IP in the PL.
-    - Following this, AXI-DMA IP transfers the data from DDR to the Accelerator logic in the PL.
+    - Following this, AXI-DMA IP transfers the data from DDR to the Accelerator logic located in the PL.
-    - The Accelerator logic performs the processing of H2C data and subsequently writes the output data back to the DDR memory.
+    - The Accelerator logic then processes the H2C data and subsequently writes the output data back to the DDR memory.
     - Afterward, the PL generates an interrupt to the host via the usr_irq interface of CPM5-QDMA.
     - Finally, utilize the QDMA driver to perform C2H DMA transfer from DDR memory back into the Host memory.
   * QDMA-ST H2C/C2H data path: